cdcarson/frieda/README.md

 - You can co-locate other files and folders in `outputDirectory`.
 Frieda only writes to the two file paths mentioned above.
 - The contents of `outputDirectory` should be considered part of your source code.
 That is add it to git and include it in your javascript/typescript build step.

+## Naming Conventions

+- Model types are named with the PascalCase'd table name, e.g. `UserAccount`, `UserAccountCreate`, etc. for a table named with some variation of `user_account` or `UserAccount`.
+- Field names are the camelCase'd column name, e.g. `emailVerified` for `email_verified`.

+You can use whatever naming convention you want for tables and columns, but there are a couple of edge cases:

+- Frieda does not try to fix the case where two tables or two columns within the same table resolve to the same model or field name.
+For example, tables named `user_account`, `user__account` and `UserAccount` would all result in `UserAccount`.
+Net: Be consistent when naming tables and columns.
+- If a table or column name would result in an invalid javascript identifier Frieda prepends an underscore.
+For example, `2023_stats` is a valid MySQL name but an invalid javascript identifier.
+It would be turned into `_2023Stats`.
+Net: Try not to do this.

 ## Field Types